 The Minister for Energy

-The Minister for Mines and Petroleum, Energy and Industrial Relations, currently the Hon.
+The Minister for Mines and Petroleum, Energy and Corrective Services (as of March 2021), currently the Hon.
 Bill Johnston MLA, is responsible for the energy sector in Western Australia.
 The Energy Minister has oversight of the strategic direction to solve the challenges that face the sector.

 Building and Energy (formerly known as EnergySafety)